localstack/docs/content/en/user-guide/cloud-sandbox/ephemeral-instance/index.md

 ## Credit Consumption

-Ephemeral Instances consume credits based on the duration of the instance.
+Ephemeral Instances consume credits based on the resources used and the duration of the instance.
+You can view the credit consumption of the Ephemeral Instance in the **Ephemeral Instance** page.
 Currently, for every 1 credit, you can run an Ephemeral Instance for 1 minute.
 You can view the available minutes under the **Lifetime in minutes** slider when creating an Ephemeral Instance.
-You can view existing credit consumption of your workspace in the **Credit consumption** card at the bottom.
+You can also see the credit consumption in the **Credit Consumption** section of the Ephemeral Instance page.

 <img src="credit-consumption.png" alt="Credit Consumption" title="Credit Consumption" width="800" />
 <br><br>